 Vogue writer Zee Waraich experiences the Zero barefoot shoes (Photo: Vogue).

 In a feature on the Zero, Grazia magazine asked, “Is this the future of footwear?”
-The magazine then noted that the brand knows how to create a reaction, no matter the emotion.
+The magazine then went on to say that the brand knows how to create a reaction, no matter the emotion.
 The Zero is the latest chapter in their ongoing journey to redefine fashion and spark conversation.

-Vogue writer Zee Waraich tested the shoe and said that, in addition to not providing much protection, the Zero is durable and grips the big toe.
-The design is not perfect for all weather conditions, but it is suitable for those who like to express themselves.
+Vogue writer Zee Waraich tested the shoe and said that, in addition to not offering much protection, the Zero is durable and grips the big toe.
+The design is not perfect for all weather, but it is suitable for those who like to express themselves.

-In Fall/Winter 2024, the Spanish fashion house caused controversy with its Reptile sneakers, which retailed for $1,890 (nearly VND50 million).
-The shoes have a long curved toe and a laceless toe design, considered one of the brand's most shocking designs to date.
+In Fall/Winter 2024, the Spanish fashion house caused controversy with its Reptile sneakers, which retailed for $1,890 (nearly VND 50 million).
+The shoes, with a long curved toe and a laceless toe design, are considered one of the brand's most shocking designs to date.

 After their launch, the Reptile (left) and FiveFingers Toe Shoe (right) were both the talk of the town on social media (Photo: Highsnobiety, Balenciaga).

-Reptile is made from polyurethane and polyester, giving it a layered effect, as if assembled from different pairs of shoes.
+Reptile is made from polyurethane and polyester, giving it a layered effect, as if it were assembled from different pairs of shoes.

-Four-figure price tags are nothing new for Balenciaga shoes, with everything from the luxury brand coming at a hefty price.
-But the Reptile is among the brand’s most expensive sneakers, second only to the rhinestone-covered Triple S.
+Four-figure price tags are nothing new for Balenciaga shoes, with everything from the luxury brand commanding a hefty price tag.
+But the Reptile is among the brand's most expensive sneakers, behind only the rhinestone-covered Triple S.

 Or in Fall Winter 2020, the fashion house launched a collaboration product with Italian brand Vibram.
 The "FiveFingers Toe Shoes" collection is a combination of Balenciaga's recycled knit fabric with Vibram's signature FiveFinger toe groove.

-The shoes are designed to expand the tactile experience, allowing the wearer to move and have better grip.
-The collection includes two pairs of Heeled Toe (high heel, black and pink), two pairs of Toe Sock (low heel, black and red), retailing for $1,350.
+The shoe is designed to expand the tactile experience, allowing the wearer to move and have better grip.
+The collection includes two pairs of Heeled Toe (high heel, black and pink), two pairs of Toe Sock (lower heel, black and red), with a retail price of 1,350 USD (more than 35 million VND).

 Source: https://dantri.com.vn/giai-tri/balenciaga-gay-tranh-cai-vi-doi-giay-12-trieu-dong-nhung-nhu-di-chan-tran-20250606112411048.htm